CFEL-CMI/richmol/README.md

 It includes:
 * **Rotational energy levels and spectra** (`richmol.rot`, `richmol.spectrum`): Watson Hamiltonians in *A* and *S* reduction forms, user-built custom effective rotational Hamiltonians, electric dipole, magentic dipole, electric quadrupole, and Raman spectra
 * **Rotational field-induced dynamics** (`richmol.field`, `richmol.tdse`): simulations of rotational dynamics and related properties in arbitrary static and time-dependent fields
-* **Ro-vibrational dynamics and spectra** (interface with [TROVE](https://github.com/Trovemaster/TROVE)): simulations of spectra and ro-vibrational dynamics in static and time-dependent fields
+* **Ro-vibrational dynamics and spectra** (via interface with [TROVE](https://github.com/Trovemaster/TROVE)): simulations of spectra and ro-vibrational dynamics in static and time-dependent fields
+* **Non-adiabatic dynamics of diatomic molecules** (via interface with [Duo](https://github.com/Trovemaster/Duo)): field-induced dynamics including non-adiabatic and spin-orbit coupling effects

-Following releases will include:
+Coming releases will include:
 * **Hyperfine effects** (`richmol.hype`): spectra and dynamics on hyperfine states, obtained from nuclear quadrupole, spin-spin, and spin-rotation interactions
 * **VMI observables** (`richmol.vmi`): time-evolutions of 2D projections of probability density functions for selected molecular groups (in axial-recoil approximation)